tdcnguyen/cs410demo/README.md

 ## Back-end

 The application back-end was implemented using the Python web framework *Flask*.
 As a web framework, *Flask* maps URLs to Python code.
-The Python code for *Spotlight* includes methods for data pre-processing, training models, computing model predictions, and post-processing results for storage and consumption.
-The data frames used in *Spotlight* were implemented using the Python *pandas* open source library.
+The Python code for *Textlight* includes methods for data pre-processing, training models, computing model predictions, and post-processing results for storage and consumption.
+The data frames used in *Textlight* were implemented using the Python *pandas* open source library.
 This library provides easy-to-use data structures that can accommodate heterogeneous data types, and has tools for reading and writing data between in-memory data structures and different storage media such as CSV files and SQL databases.
 To process these data, the out-of-the-box analytics includes calls to classification methods from the *scikit-learn* Python library.

 ## Front-end

 The application front-end was implemented using the TypeScript-based open-source *Angular* platform.
-The collective *Angular* web applications for *Spotlight* include a top-level organization page (*app*), a default application home page (*home*), a model training application (*train*), a model prediction application (*test*) and a quick model checking application (*classifier*). *Angular* web applications include a HTML component for web layout as well as TypeScript components for processing.
+The collective *Angular* web applications for *Textlight* include a top-level organization page (*app*), a default application home page (*home*), a model training application (*train*), a model prediction application (*test*) and a quick model checking application (*classifier*). *Angular* web applications include a HTML component for web layout as well as TypeScript components for processing.

 # Usage